shakhawat07/programming-xyz/README.md

 # Programming XYZ

-Live site project link: [Programming XYZ](https://project-hunger-ending.netlify.app/).
+Live site project link: [Programming XYZ](https://programming-xyz.netlify.app/).

 ### Project Highlight

+* Programming language courses website
-* Many programming language courses are there
+* Trending courses are in the home section
 * Find your course on the courses section
 * Error 404 occur if your path doesn't exist
-* You can Register in the register section
+* Go to the login section to login